 As I head out the door, Captain Esther calls out to me: "Canvas the block!
 Especially in the trash cans.
 See if you can find any accelerants - arsonists rarely want to get caught with the evidence on them."

 165 E. 90th St, CM-24 Time: 30 minutes

-At the bar I ask around hoping to find someone who has seen one of my persons of interest, but don't get any information I can act on.
+I ask if anyone has seen anyone matching the description of my persons of interest, but don't get any information I can act on.